adelsz/pgtyped/docs-new/docs/cli.md

 ---
 id: cli
-title: CLI config
+title: CLI Usage and Configuration
-sidebar_label: CLI config
+sidebar_label: CLI Usage and Configuration
 ---

 `pgtyped` CLI can be launched in build or watch mode.